wyattjsmith1/weather.nvim/README.md

 ```

 ## Usage
 `weather.nvim` doesn't do anything on its own; it need to be called.
-The modules are documented below.
+The modules and example usage with lualine are documented below.

 ### Objects